zufartech/GameForVera/README.md

 # GameForVera
-Game for dear Vera from Zufar &amp; Raduan
+Game for dear Vera from Zufar & Raduan